Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 • Proof of language requirements: If you need to verify your language skills with a language test, make sure that you book your test time well in advance.
 Instructions for language requirements for right to study for a doctoral degree and when is a language test not required.

-Autumn call for applications 2024:
+November call for applications 2025 (call closed):

 1. In the first phase, the applicant submits an application (the electronic form on My StudyInfo) where they describe themselves and their plans regarding the doctoral studies and a dissertation.
 The doctoral programme evaluates all the applications and checks the eligibility of the applicant, how the applicant’s research topic interests fit the profile of the programme, and assesses the merits of the applicants.
 Moreover, the doctoral programme checks if it can offer two suitable supervisor and research director to the applicant.
 The most competitive applicants for whom the programme can offer two supervisors will be invited to the second phase.